 Vitamin E supplementation for the prevention of morbidity and mortality in preterm infants

-Studies have shown that giving vitamin E supplements to preterm infants can provide some benefits, but may also increase the risk of life-threatening infections like sepsis.
-Furthermore, while extra vitamin E may reduce complications such as disease of the retina, the risk of bleeding in the brain is increased when extra vitamin E is given intravenously.
-Therefore, current evidence does not support high-dose vitamin E supplementation, particularly intravenously, to preterm and very low-birth-weight neonates.
-The recommended dietary allowance for vitamin E should be met by the usual daily intake of breast milk.
+Studies have shown that giving vitamin E supplements to preterm infants can provide some benefits, but may also increase the risk of life-threatening infections, such as sepsis.
+Current evidence, therefore, does not support high-dose vitamin E supplementation to preterm infants.

 Status: not currently available